-Jackson State’s institutional designation as a “research intense university” and its commitment to undergraduate research have been instrumental in creating a successful undergraduate research environment that is focused on interdisciplinary research.
+Jackson State University (JSU) is designated by the Carnegie Classification of Institutions of Higher Education as a high research institution.
+JSU’s commitment to undergraduate research has been instrumental in creating a successful undergraduate research environment that is focused on interdisciplinary research.
 Interdisciplinary research allows for a diffusion of ideas, cross-trained researchers, the use of statistics, methodologies and the use of special equipment and techniques.
 The interdisciplinary research across campus has addressed issues and problems of global dimension (health and disease, technological advances, social media, economic systems, art and culture, and societal dynamics).

 This activity is funded in Part by Title III.